strets123/frictionless-pres/PITCHME.md

 ---

-* Now need to download images in a piepline after we get the data
+* Now need to download images in a pipeline after we get the data
 * Need a pipeline spec yaml file

 +++?code=smdataproject/pipeline-spec.yaml&lang=yaml